-This is a large amount of power, and many 12-volt outlets won't be able to provide this much power.
+This is a large amount of power.
+Many 12-volt outlets cannot provide this much power.

 What happens if you try to plug in a portable air compressor into a cigarette lighter socket that isn't capable of handling the compressor's electrical load?

-Best case scenario is that the fuse that protects the power outlet will blow and you will have to replace said fuse.
+Best case scenario is that the fuse that protects the power outlet blows and you have to replace said fuse.

 Worse case scenario (and this would only happen if the power outlet was wired improperly without a fuse protecting it) is that the outlet wiring would get too hot, potentially melt, or even start an electrical fire.

 Yeah, it's kinda important that you don't 'ask' too much of a cigarette lighter socket by plugging in something that requires more amperage than the outlet is capable of supplying.